MamenCortes/Emergency-Department-Management/README.md

 - The doctor's user and password must be decided by the manager and given to the doctor.
 They will later be able to change their password.
 - When importing the data from an xml file, first the information will be shown in the text fields.
 Then, the manager will have to check the data and decide the user's password.
 To create the doctor and their user, click *Apply*.

+*NOTE: The file "/xmls/EmmaWatson.xml" can be used as an example to try the latest functionality*

 ##### Search Doctor
 <div>
     <img src="images/searchDoctor.png" style="float: left; margin-right: 10px;" width="550"/>